mdklatt/serial-python/doc/tutorial.md

             return

         def _uflow(self, record):
-            """ Complete any buffering operations.
+            """ Handle an underflow condition.

-            This is called after input has been exhausted.
-The base class version does nothing, but derived classes can override it to queue any remaining output records.
+            This is called if the output queue is emtpy and the input reader has been exhausted.

             """
             # No more records are coming, so finish the current month.
             if self._buffer:
                 self._output.append(self._buffer)
                 self._buffer = None
+            else:
+                raise StopIteration
             return

         ...